-Ask your students (in groups of 2 or 4) to describe what they see on the poster (or photo).
+Ask your students in groups of 2 or 4 to describe what they see on the poster or photo.
 Is it outside or inside?
 Is it night or day?
 Describe the person you see.
 What does the poster tell you about the genre of the movie?
 These can all be used to hone description skills.

-The TV channel’s website has four main sections under its Langue française menu: découvrir le français, apprendre le français, enseigner le français.
-Each section has many treasures to be discovered, which I’ll highlight here.
+The TV channel’s learning website has four main sections: découvrir le français, jouer avec le français, apprendre le français, enseigner le français.
+Each section has many treasures to be discovered and I’ll highlight a few here.

 Découvrir le français has a bibliothèque numérique, which lists many French literary authors, a dictionary and a section on mots et expressions.
-The latter has short video clips clips explaining adjectives, verbs, nouns etc. with worksheets for teachers.
+The latter has short video clips clips explaining adjectives, verbs, nouns, etc, with worksheets for teachers.

-Apprendre le français has three main subsections:
+Apprendre le français has a couple of subsections:

 - Astuces pour apprendre features comprehension exercises based on video clips.